transcedentalia/problem-of-the-day/README.md

 PotD20062014_2 - decide if two strings are palindroms/anagrams.
 PotD21062014_1 - replace all spaces in a string with %20.
 PotD21062014_2 - rotate a n*n matrix 90 clock wise.
+PotD23062014_1 - if an element of a matrix is 0, zeroize its line and column PotD23062014_2 - check if one string is a rotation of another PotD24062014_1 - add/delete node from list, reverse a list